By Roy Burner - Minister of the Gospel

 They said to the King: If it be so, our God whom we serve is able to deliver us from the burning fiery furnace, and he will deliver us out of your hand, O king.
-But if not, be it known to you, that we will not serve your gods, nor worship the golden image which you have set up (Daniel 3:29-30).
+But if not, be it known to you, O king, that we will not serve your gods, nor worship the golden image which you have set up (Daniel 3:17-18).

 Drawing the line; as to what Shadrach, Meshach, and Abednego would or would not accept could have been costly; but they came out of the fire without a hair of their head being singed, neither their clothing affected, nor the smell of fire on them!
 Having seen this happen literally before his eyes; it had a favorable effect on the king!

 We are seeing many take such a stand, drawing the line, in many Third World Nations, and elsewhere today; facing persecution, even death, for having done so.
 They steadfastly refused to deny the God of their salvation; standing firm in their resolve, to serve God and the Lord Jesus Christ!

-It is unfortunate that an attitude of indifference, and failure in drawing the line, has caused the murder of millions of unborn babies still in their mother's womb.
+It is unfortunate that an attitude of indifference, a failure in drawing the line, has caused the murder of millions of unborn babies still in their mother's womb.
 It is unfortunate that homosexuality is now openly flaunted; infiltrating into other areas of society, along with the transgender movement that questions one's God-given sex at birth.

 It is unfortunate that the sanctity of marriage is now violated by same sex marriage.
-It is unfortunate that the "One Nation under God" concept; and "In God We Trust" inscribed on our coins; is for the most part, failing to bear the truthfulness of such statements.
+It is unfortunate that the "One Nation under God" concept; and "In God We Trust" inscribed on coins; is failing to bear the truthfulness of such statements.